influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 WHERE time > :dashboardTime: AND time < :upperDashboardTime:
 ```

-### autoInterval
+### interval

-The `:autoInterval:` template variable is defined by the interval dropdown in the Chronograf dashboard.
+The `:interval:` template variable is defined by the interval dropdown in the Chronograf dashboard.

 <img src="/img/chronograf/1-6-template-vars-interval-dropdown.png" style="width:100%;max-width:549px;" alt="Dashboard interval selector"/>